Wraquel/Wraquel/README.md

 ### Hello!
 My name is Raquel.
-I'm front-end developer based in Lisbon!
+I'm Software Engineer specialized in Frontend based in Lisbon!

 📫 You can e-mail me: raquelwetzel@gmail.com

-💻 Check out my website: raqueldev.com

 <div align="center">
   <a href="https://github.com/Wraquel">